KevinField/DAKT/README.md

 ```

-IOW, DaKT_menuDATA is an array of arrays.
+IOW, DaKT_menuData is an array of arrays.
 The outer array's indices are menu numbers.
 The inner arrays consist of a menu title string in the [0] index (used for the navbar and also to title any menu items that link to the given menu), followed by between 1 and 9 (inclusive) menu item objects.
 A menu item object must contain either the `m` option or the `t` option.

 Recognized options include: